Ditto226/business-case-analytics-pipeline/README.md

 2. Download and open Telecom_Demo.pbix in Power BI Desktop.

-3. Now you can interact with filters immediately.

-⚠️ Important: Do not click the Refresh button upon opening, as the local source paths are not configured yet.
+⚠️ Important: Do not click the Refresh button upon opening if u have not setup your sharepoint directory yet.

 ### 🔌 Option2: Connecting to Your Own SharePoint Directory

-If you want to run a live data refresh locally, you can easily point the model to your own environment:

 1. Upload the files from the /data folder in this repository to your SharePoint directory.
 Ensure your directory mirrors this folder structure: